torfason/zmisc/README.md

 The [lookup()](https://torfason.github.io/zmisc/reference/lookup.html)
-function implements lookup of certain strings (such as variable names) from an lookup table which maps keys onto values (such as variable labels or descriptions).
+function implements lookup of certain strings (such as variable names) from a lookup table which maps keys onto values (such as variable labels or descriptions).
 Original values are returned if they are not found in the lookup table.

 The lookup table can be in the form of a two-column `data.frame`, in the form of a named `vector`, or in the form of a `list`.
 If the table is in